 Note: the Champions League Final will only air on region-locked services.
 If you’re outside of your home country and wanting to watch on your usual services, you’ll need a VPN.

-How to stream the Champions League Final from anywhere
+How to watch the Champions League Final live online

 Even if you’re completely new to VPNs, you shouldn’t have any problems unblocking your favorite streaming services.
 Below a step-by-step guide to streaming the Champions League Final from anywhere.

-Here’s how to watch the Champions League Final live stream online:
+Here’s how to stream the Champions League Final live online from anywhere:

 - Download and install the VPN app onto whichever device you’d like to stream the match on.